-Role-playing games (RPGs) were originally popularized by the Dungeons & Dragons game in the 1970’s and 1980’s.
+Dungeons & Dragons initially popularized role-playing games (RPGs) in the 1970’s and 1980’s.
 Even today, after a decline in the popularity of RPGs, Dungeons & Dragons remains the best-selling and most well-known RPG.
 RPGs have traditionally been played with dice on a tabletop like a board game.
 However, modern RPGs are often played over the internet as multi-player computer games.

-Behind every RPG is a game system, which are the rules for how the game is played.
+Behind every RPG is a game system, which are the rules for how to play the game.
 The game system determines mechanics such as the probability of events happening, striking an opponent, how much damage is dealt when an attack is successful, and so on.

-The goal of Dark Saga is to create an RPG game system that is simple, modular, and able to integrate as little or as much complexity as needed.
+Dark Saga is an RPG game system that I developed to be simple, modular, and able to integrate as little or as much complexity as needed.
 For example, two of the most popular tabletop RPGs today are Dungeons & Dragons and GURPS.
 Using Dark Saga rules, a game designer might combine the mechanics of both RPGs.
 A designer can also integrate all of the monsters, magic spells, items, and mythology into the same world.

 - Storytelling: A screenplay writer or fantasy novel writer might employ a game system to run the story.
 To do this, a screenplay writer would have to study movies to determine the rules, such as how often the protagonist gets injured, how much damage the weapons do, and the effects of different spells in the target movies.
 A novel writer would have to study other fantasy novels to determine the rules.
 Once the rules are established, the writer can essentially play the game and write about what happens.